ArchKaine/DadPlanner2/README.md

 Even if I can't become a dad (Which at time of writing is still up in the air), this is my contribution to those who want to.
 To you guys, I wish the best of luck and more than a few 'swimmers' jokes :)

 Dad-Planner 2 is a highly over-engineered, offline-first sexual frequency, biological baseline, and clinical tracker.
-It enforces routine health cycles, captures specific clinical variables (thermal stress, subjective volume, biological saturation), and provides interactive local statistical analysis—all while ensuring your most private biological data never leaves your machine.
+It enforces routine health cycles, captures specific clinical variables (thermal stress, bespoke biometrics, diurnal saturation), and provides interactive local statistical analysis—all while ensuring your most private biological data never leaves your machine.

 This second-generation build (DP2) discards the original web-wrapper approach for a pure, compiled C# Avalonia desktop architecture.